MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-power-automate-flow-dataverse.md

 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---
-# <a name="use-a-power-automate-flow-to-timely-synchronize-dataverse-entity-changes"></a>Use a Power Automate flow to timely synchronise Dataverse entity changes
+# Use a Power Automate flow to timely synchronise Dataverse entity changes

 Administrators can create an automated flow in Power Automate that notifies your [!INCLUDE[prod_short](includes/prod_short.md)] about changes to records in your [!INCLUDE [cds_long_md](includes/cds_long_md.md)] organisation.

 > [!NOTE]
 > This article assumes you've connected your online version of [!INCLUDE[prod_short](includes/prod_short.md)] with [!INCLUDE [cds_long_md](includes/cds_long_md.md)] and scheduled synchronisation between the two applications.

-## <a name="import-the-flow-template"></a>Import the Flow Template
+## Import the Flow Template

 > [!TIP]
 > To make it easier to set up the flow, we've created a template that will define the flow trigger and flow condition for you.
 To use the template, follow the steps in this section.
 To create the flow yourself, skip this section and start with the steps in [Define the Flow Trigger](#define-the-flow-trigger).